apache/spark/dev/README_RELEASE_AIRFLOW.md

     ```

 - Again, confirm that the package is available here: https://pypi.python.org/pypi/apache-airflow

-## Update CHANGELOG.md

-- Get a diff between the last version and the current version:

-    ```shell script
-    git log 1.8.0..1.9.0 --pretty=oneline
-    ```

-- Update CHANGELOG.md with the details, and commit it.

 - Re-Tag & Push the constraints files with the final release version.